HP TECH TAKES /...

 Daisy-chaining is the method of connecting multiple monitors without plugging more than one cable into the source computer.
 With DisplayPort, you can connect to a monitor, and then to another from that first monitor.

 You can add several different screens in a row, making it a powerhouse of a work setup for designers who need to keep their eye on many elements at once.

 Can I use an adapter to connect a DisplayPort to HDMI?

 It’s not uncommon for PC users to run into the problem of mismatched connector ports on their laptops and displays.
-If you don’t have the ability to directly connect between two DisplayPorts or HDMI ports, there are plenty of adapters that can bridge the gap.
+If you can’t directly connect between two DisplayPorts or HDMI ports, there are plenty of adapters that can bridge the gap.

 The HP DisplayPort to HDMI True 4K Adapter is ideal for users who want to make the most out of their workstation without sacrificing the high quality of their screen.
-If you need multiple DisplayPort adapters to connect to a graphics card, the DisplayPort to HDMI Active Adapter will seamlessly transfer information across the differing connectors.
+If you need HDMI to DisplayPort converters to connect to a graphics card, the DisplayPort to HDMI Active Adapter will seamlessly transfer information across the differing connectors.

-On the flipside, you can easily connect any HDMI monitor to a DisplayPort-equipped computer with the DisplayPort to HDMI Video Converter cable.
+On the flipside, you can easily connect any HDMI monitor to a DisplayPort-equipped computer with the DisplayPort to HDMI converter cable.
 Keep in mind that this cable only supports a resolution of 1080p and not 4K.

 Passive and active adapters

 A critical distinction that must be made when choosing an adapter is whether to get a passive or active one.
-Passive adapters are typically cheaper and rely on DisplayPort sources that support dual-mode.
+Passive adapters are typically cheaper and rely on DisplayPort connectors that support dual-mode.

 Active adapters are more expensive because they use additional converter chips to adapt the signal from the DisplayPort.
-If you plan to connect a DisplayPort video source to several HDMI monitors, you’ll probably want an active adapter since some graphics cards cannot support dual-mode output on multiple displays.
+If you plan to connect a DisplayPort video source to several HDMI displays, you’ll probably want an active adapter.
+This is because some graphics cards cannot support dual-mode output on multiple displays.